hbtejas/PixLab/README.md

-# PixelPerfect - A Mini Photo Shop Web App
+# PixLab - A Mini Photo Shop Web App

 ## Overview
 PixelPerfect is a basic photo editor web application built using HTML and CSS.
 It showcases a simple, user-friendly interface for uploading and styling photos with simulated editing functionalities.